 Like when Google became a verb “google it.”There can’t be any comparison yet between Venmo and Google as verbs:

 You can see how Google is a cult on the web.
-However, it interesting to see how Venmo is on a right path to becoming a mainstream phenomenon at least in the US, in the transaction space.
+However, it interesting to see how Venmo is on the right path to becoming a mainstream phenomenon at least in the US, in the transaction space.

 How did they do it?